Looking to build proper running form? Then you’ve come to the right place.

 Know your Cadence For Proper Running Form

-According to most experts, the sweet spot when it comes to optimal running cadence is about 180 steps per minute.
+According to experts, a cadence of 170 to 180 steps per minute is the optimal range for most people.
 This is something I learned from the legendary running coach Jack Daniels (you should check some of his stuff here, he is an incredible inspiration).

 Here is what to do next: